IgniteUI/igniteui-docfx/en/components/drag_drop.md

 ### Drop Directive

 When an element that is being dragged using the [`igxDrag`]({environment:angularApiUrl}/classes/igxdragdirective.html) directive needs to be placed in an area, the [`igxDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html) can be used to achieve this behavior.
-It provides events that you can use to determine if element is entering the drop area and if it is being released inside it.
+It provides events that you can use to determine if an element is entering the boundaries of the element it is applied to and if it is being released inside it.

 The [`igxDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html) directive can be applied to any DOM element just like the [`igxDrag`]({environment:angularApiUrl}/classes/igxdragdirective.html) directive.